ludofischer/metalsmith-gzip/README.md

 The choice of files to compress is loosely based on the [HTML5 Boilerplate server configuration](https://github.com/h5bp/server-configs-apache).

 You will then need to set up a script yourself to upload the gzipped versions of the files to your preferred hosting provider.
-Take care that the files are served with the correct Content-encoding.
+Take care that the files are served with the correct Content-Encoding.

- At the moment, `metalsmith-gzip` does not take any configuration options.
+ At the moment, metalsmith-gzip does not take any configuration options.

 ## Acknowledgements